SMohammadi89/PointView-GCN/README.md

 }

 # Dataset
-You can find our generated dataset with partial single-view PCDs generated from benchmark dataset ModelNet40
+You can find our dataset with partial [single-view PCDs](https://drive.google.com/drive/folders/1S0QN6nZAUpky5ypRVzOcDucPqMDnd8wl?usp=sharing) generated from benchmark dataset ModelNet40.
+Plese download the dataset and put it under data\single_view_modelnet.

+# Training

+First use the pre-trained model to extract the features from each single-view PCD.

+*cd Feature_extraction*\
+*python main.py*

+Then apply the GCN to aggregate and classify the features.

+*cd GCN*\
+*python main.py*